flounderK/BinClipper/README.md

   outpath               Path of output {clip,replace,search}
     clip                Copy "selected" bytes to output
-    replace             Replace NUMBER bytes at the offset of seek.
-If NUMBER is not provided or is -1, the NUMBER of bytes replaced will be set to the size of the replacing bytes search              Just search for patterns
+    replace             Replace bytes with the ones that you provide.
+If replace pattern is not provided, replaces NUMBER bytes at the offset of seek.
+If NUMBER is not provided or is -1, the NUMBER of bytes replaced will be set to the size of the replacing bytes.
+If replace pattern is provided, replaces the bytes provided with your input bytes NUMBER times, or all instances if NUMBER is left -1
+    search              Just search for patterns

 optional arguments:
-  -h, --help            show this help message and exit -p, --print           Print out selected bytes instead of an out file. using this option without an
+  -h, --help            show this help message and exit -p, --print           Print out selected bytes instead of an out file. using
-                        outpath will just output everything to standard output -s SEEK, --seek SEEK  Seek from the start of the binary to this offset before starting your action -n NUMBER, --number NUMBER
+                        this option without an outpath will just output everything to standard output -s SEEK, --seek SEEK  Seek from the start of the binary to this offset before starting your action
+  -n NUMBER, --number NUMBER
-                        Bytes to include in your action, see individual action help messages for details on how this argument will effect the output --debug
+                        Bytes to include in your action, see individual action help messages for details on how this argument will effect the output
+  --debug

 Examples: